zooko/smalloc/README.md

 ## Handling Overflows and Update-Collisions

-Suppose the user calls `malloc()` or `realloc()` and the slab (determined by the size class of the request and your thread's `SLAB_NUM`) is exhausted, i.e. the free list is empty.
+Suppose the user calls `malloc()` and the slab (determined by the size class of the request and your thread's `SLAB_NUM`) is exhausted, i.e. the free list is empty.
 This could happen only if there were that many allocations from that slab active simultaneously.

-Or, suppose the user calls `malloc()` or `realloc()` and you encounter a free-list-head update collision, i.e. you reach step 5 of the thread-safe algorithm for popping an entry from the free list (shown above).
+Or, suppose the user calls `malloc()` and you encounter a free-list-head update collision, i.e. you reach step 5 of the thread-safe algorithm for popping an entry from the free list (shown above).

 In either of these cases, try allocating from a different slab in the same size class.
 If it succeeds, update your thread's `SLAB_NUM` to point to this new slab.
 If this attempt, too, fails,